backupbrew/switchbrew/Gamecard Format.md

 The secure partition contains an identical copy of the .cnmt.nca and game icondata nca, as well as all other ncas required for the game.

+The entire rest of the gamecard after the secure partition ends is all FF padding.